Starting Your Tennis Journey: Beginner Tips And Techniques

 Mastering the Side Shuffle

-The side shuffle is a basic movement in tennis that helps you cover lateral distances quickly.
-Begin by standing with your feet shoulder-width apart and your knees slightly bent.
+The side shuffle is a basic movement in tennis that helps you cover lateral distances quickly. by standing with your feet shoulder-width apart and your knees slightly bent.
 Take short lateral steps to the left or right, keeping your weight on the balls of your feet and maintaining a low center of gravity.
 This movement helps you maintain good court coverage and allows you to reach shots efficiently.
 Regular practice of the side shuffle will enhance your overall footwork and agility on the tennis court.

 Grip Techniques